-Like the Walkscore maps showing where you can get to on transit in 45 minutes, Frequent Network maps are designed to be useful to spatial navigators who want to see their options in map form.
+Like the map apps that show where you can get to on transit in 45 minutes, Frequent Network maps are designed to be useful to spatial navigators who want to see their options in map form.
 To an extreme narrative navigator, frequency and span are abstractions.
-If you're following the directions of a trip planner, you don't need to know how frequent a service is or how late it runs.
-The trip planner tells you when it comes, and that's all you need to know.
+If you’re following the directions of a trip planner, you don’t need to know how frequent a service is or how late it runs.
+The trip planner tells you when it comes — that’s all you need to know.

 In the comments, I’d welcome pointers to data that goes one way or the other on this question.
 I’m throwing out an idea here, not expressing a fixed opinion.
 The one thing I’m sure of is that my brain is as distorted as a London taxi driver’s, so I need help from yours!